VKTS0912/soft-gripper-grasping-objects/README.md

 # Soft Gripper Grasping Objects

-This is the codebase for training soft grippers to grasp different objects in simulation
+This is the codebase for training soft grippers to grasp different objects in simulation.
+In this project, we want to train a policy that can generalize the grasping task to different types of soft-grippers and different object shapes.

 ## Description